TheThingsIndustries/lorawan-stack-docs/doc/content/reference/interop-repository/_index.md

 description: ""
 ---

-{{% tts %}} Network Server and Application Server can use LoRaWAN Backend Interfaces 1.0 and 1.1 with LoRaWAN Join Servers.
+{{% tts %}} Network Server and Application Server can use LoRaWAN® Backend Interfaces 1.0 and 1.1 with LoRaWAN Join Servers.

 <!-- more -->